iopsystems/rezolus/README.md

 cause production performance issues, capture better data in test environments, and provide signals for optimization efforts.

+### Configuration

+Rezolus uses a TOML configuration.
+See `config.toml` in this project for an example config file.

+### Dashboard

+If you are running Prometheus and Grafana for collecting and visualizing metrics, the `dashboard.json` file is an example Grafana dashboard that demonstrates some ways to use the collected data.
+This can help you get started on your own dashboards.

 ## Getting Help

 Join our [Discord server][discord] to ask questions and have discussions.